Ronkahn21/grove/docs/designs/topology.md

 TopologyConstraint *TopologyConstraint `json:"topologyConstraint,omitempty"`

 // TopologyConstraintGroupConfigs defines groups of PodGroups for topology-aware placement
-// Enhanced with topology constraints for PCSG-level packing
+// Enhanced with topology constraints for PodCliqueScalingGroup (PCSG) level packing
 // Updated by operator on each reconciliation when PCSG topology constraints change
 // +optional
 TopologyConstraintGroupConfigs []TopologyConstraintGroupConfig `json:"topologyConstraintGroupConfigs,omitempty"`